 Toyota has been developing five-year environmental action plans for 30 years.
 These plans help us manage our impacts and hold us accountable for our performance.

 Here in North America, we recently announced our new five-year environmental action plan for fiscal years 2022 to 2026.
 This plan is our seventh and runs from April 1, 2021 to March 31, 2026.
 Our first report on progress against these targets will be published in 2022.

 Our materials targets are to:

 Each five-year action plan puts us further along the path to achieving the Toyota Environmental Challenge 2050 (Challenge 2050).
-Challenge 2050 is a set of six goals that seek to go beyond eliminating environmental impacts to creating net positive value for the planet and society.
-The six goals are the most demanding and most inspiring environmental commitments Toyota has ever made.
+Challenge 2050 is a set of six challenges that seek to go beyond eliminating environmental impacts to creating net positive value for the planet and society.
+The six challenges are the most demanding and most inspiring environmental commitments Toyota has ever made.

 Goal #5 on MATERIALS calls on Toyota affiliates around the world to support a recycling-based (circular) economy by conserving natural resources and eliminating waste.
 For more information about our 2050 materials strategy for North America, see "Materials: Toyota Motor North America Position Statement."